-The primary way in which the GHTF achieves its goals is through the production of a series of guidance documents that together describe a global regulatory model for medical devices.
-The purpose of such guidance is to harmonize the documentation and procedures that are used to assess whether a medical device conforms to the regulations that apply in each jurisdiction.
+The primary way in which the GHTF achieves its goals is through the production of a series of guidance documents that together describe a global regulatory model for IVD Medical Devices.
+The purpose of such guidance is to harmonize the documentation and procedures that are used to assess whether an IVD Medical Device conforms to the regulations that apply in each jurisdiction.
 Eliminating differences between jurisdictions decreases the cost of gaining regulatory compliance and allows patients earlier access to new technologies and treatments.